lazyspyder138/webcrawler/README.md

 # webcrawler

---Implimented webcrawler using selenium and extract data of two stock market and save it into skip list and perform various operations.
+##Implimented webcrawler using selenium and extract data of two stock market and save it into skip list and perform various operations.